Evening Primrose family (Onagraceae)

 Cultivation: The preference is full sunlight, mesic to dry conditions, and sandy soil where the ground vegetation is low and sparse.
 Most growth and development occurs during the cool weather of spring.

-Range & Habitat: Ragged Evening Primrose is occasional throughout Illinois (see Distribution Map).
+Range & Habitat: Ragged Evening Primrose is occasional throughout Illinois (see Distribution Map), where it is native.
 Habitats include sand prairies, hill prairies, sandy fields and meadows, areas along railroads, roadsides, and waste areas.
 Usually this wildflower is found in disturbed sandy habitats, although it is occasionally found in barren gravelly areas.
-It is slightly weedy.
+It is somewhat weedy.

 Faunal Associations: The flowers are pollinated by Sphinx moths and, to a lesser extent, by bumblebees, honeybees, and other long-tongued bees.
 Small bees and Syrphid flies may also visit the flowers, where they collect or feed on the pollen, but these latter insects are less effective at cross-pollination.
 Insects that feed on Ragged Evening Primrose and other Oenothera spp. include several aphids, flea beetles, weevils, moths, and other insects (see the Insect Table for a listing of these species).
 The Mourning Dove has been observed eating the seeds, while the Cottontail Rabbit and White-Tailed Deer often browse on the foliage.

 Photographic Location: A sandy meadow at the Heron Boardwalk in Vermilion County, Illinois.
-Because the photograph was taken during the early morning, the flower of the upper photograph is still covered with dew; it is already beginning to close.
+Because the photograph was taken during the early morning, the flower and foliage were still covered with dew; the flower is already beginning to close.

 Comments: Because the flowers usually bloom at night, Ragged Evening Primrose is a fairly low and inconspicuous plant.
 These flowers are very similar in appearance to those of Oenothera biennis (Common Evening Primrose) and other species in this genus.
 It is primarily the pinnatifid shape of the leaves that sets Ragged Evening Primrose apart; they have conspicuous lateral lobes.
 The leaf-margins of other Oenothera spp. in Illinois are usually less wavy.
 Another common name of Oenothera laciniata is Cutleaf Evening Primrose.